msecrist-couchbase/smallcb-training-capella/README.md

   on the left-hand-side with a scrollable panel, perhaps with mouseovers with longer explanations?

+when the page is scrolled down, and you click on another example link, there's a disconcerting jump back to top of the page rather than having the page stay mostly stable -- similar to docs behavior? maybe use an iframe?

 favorites / recommendeds for examples?

 some examples that only make sense with a longer-running